wolfyrion/ProxmoxNoVnc/README.md

-# 📋 Read & Paste Clipboard Script
+# 📋 Proxmox Read & Paste Clipboard Script

 This **Violentmonkey** userscript reads the current contents of your clipboard, pastes it into a web input field, counts the characters, and gives you **enhanced visual feedback** – all in one smooth action.